esdee/rally/README.md

 I really enjoyed them and ending up doing four of them.

+Usage example for each file is given at the bottom of each file.

 ### Exercise 1
 Convert an dollar amount to an english string.